White Sox vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .286 with four walks and an RBI.
+- Yelich has hit safely in five games in a row.
+During his last five outings he is hitting .333 with four walks and an RBI.

 Yelich Recent Games